CsatiZoltan/t8code-wiki/How-to-make-a-new-release.md

   - [ ] Check that the tarball was build correctly

+  - [ ] Unpack the tarball, configure and build t8code like a standard user would do.

   - [ ] Upload the tarball to the github release

 - [ ] Add the doxygen documentation to the homepage (a corresponding PR in `t8code-website` is automatically created by T8ddy)